beaucharman/auto-acf-layouts/README.md

 **Referencing ACF_Layout**

-Either `include` ACF_Layout.php in your theme, or paste it's contents in your functions.php file.
+`include` auto-acf-layouts.php in your theme.

 **Creating the Layout Templates**

 For each Flexible Content Field layout type, create a file that represents its *name* as a php file (dashes can replace underscores for better, consistant filename style).

 For example, the layout type `image_gallery_layout` can be named `image_gallery_layout.php` or `image-gallery-layout.php`.
 Place this file in the default layouts folder, which is `wp-content/themes/name/layouts/`.

 **Changing the reference to the Layout Templates**

-The `AACFL_DIRECTORY` constant in the ACF_Layout class can be changed to anything that required.
+The `AACFL_DIRECTORY` constant in the ACF_Layout class file can be changed to point to the themes includes folder, template parts folder and so on.
 Say, if this line was changed to:

 ```
-define('AACFL_DIRECTORY', '/acf-flexible/layout-templates/');
+define('AACFL_DIRECTORY', '/library/layout-templates/');
 ```

-ACF_Layout would look for the layout templates in `wp-content/themes/name/acf-flexible/layout-templates/`.
+Auto_ACF_Layout would look for the layout templates in `wp-content/themes/name/library/layout-templates/`.

 **Rendering the Layout Templates**